ΑΙhub.org

 Top: Group shot from the workshop “Artificial Intelligence for Music”.
 Bottom: Two best paper award winners at the workshop: “AI4Research: Towards a Knowledge-grounded Scientific Research Lifecycle”.

-In a series of articles, we’ll be publishing summaries with some of the key takeaways from a few of workshops held at the 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
+In a series of articles, we’ll be publishing summaries with some of the key takeaways from a few of the workshops held at the 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
 In this first round-up, we hear from the organisers of the workshops on:

 • AI4Research: Towards a Knowledge-grounded Scientific Research Lifecycle